blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

  * A limited subset of Tools can be run.
     * The currently supported tools are: DETECTOR, BAZEL, SIGNATURE_SCAN, DOCKER, BINARY_SCAN, and CONTAINER_SCAN.
 All other tools are disabled when running in Stateless Scan mode.
  * Stateless Scan does not support ```detect.policy.check.fail.on.severities``` or ```detect.policy.check.fail.on.names```
- * [solution_name] will fail with FAILURE_POLICY_VIOLATION if any component violates [blackduck_product_name] polices with a CRITICAL or BLOCKER severity.
-    * See the [blackduck_product_name] documentation for a list of policy conditions that are supported by Stateless Scan.
  * Stateless Scan will not create a Project or Version on [blackduck_product_name].
  * Stateless Scan cannot create a Risk or Notices report.